 New Directions Staffing

-We are seeking a Dialysis LPN to work full time directly for one of our reputable clients, a well respected dialysis company at their Miami location.
+We are seeking a Dialysis RN to work full time directly for one of our reputable clients, a well respected dialysis company.

 The individual in this role assumes direct responsibility and accountability for the care of chronic dialysis patients.